Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Long-term entropy production

-With our parametrization choice it then seems that it is quite common for world lines themselves to intersect black holes, but that it is not common for world lines to stay within a Hubble radius of a black hole long enough to observe black hole evaporation.
+We might take a different view: that we are really interested in typical world lines associated with matter, and that we should thus turn away from perfectly idealized geodesics in favor of the attractor behavior for matter far in the future.
+In this case it is quite common for world lines themselves to intersect black holes, but it is not common for world lines to stay within a Hubble radius of a black hole long enough to observe black hole evaporation.
 Classical world lines may end at the singularity of a black hole, but our approach of ignoring horizon entropy is not nearly so obvious once the horizon itself is crossed.
 In this picture the CEP may be safe from the need to count Hawking radiation, but the details are far from immediate.

-It should also be mentioned that we might try to tweak our matter-following geodesic parametrization to be little different except that they generally avoid the particular dynamics that over time seem to eject matter from the halo or collapse it into black holes.
-Such an approach might seem artificial, but it would still be just one of many parameterizations, and would immediately restore to importance Hawking entropy or that from certain models of proton decay.
-Subtle changes in parametrization clearly can yield very different ideas of what constitutes a typical world line, and we now make the argument that if there is a significant late-time entropy source in our parametrization, it can drastically affect the CEP prediction for a cosmological parameter.
+It should be noted that the differences between the above approaches are very subtle in practice except perhaps at times long in the future, and that both are variants of the ``early comoving'' choice that we have already explicitly made.
+Subtle changes in parametrization clearly can yield very different ideas of what constitutes a typical world line, and we next make the argument that if there is a significant late-time entropy source in our parametrization, it can drastically affect the CEP prediction for a cosmological parameter.